ps1298/Smart-Analyzer/README.md

 Corporate Data Analyzer is a professional desktop-based analytics application built using Python, Tkinter, Pandas, and Matplotlib.

+This project was created to explore how Prompt Engineering and AI-assisted development can accelerate the creation of practical desktop analytics tools for business users.

 ## Key Functionalities

 - Automatic dataset profiling